Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 2.0.1 release.
 If you build the project as-is, it will include all of them.

-* Add: Edit some wild encounters and trainer rosters.
+* Edit: Some wild encounters and trainer rosters.
-* Add: Edit Palmer's sprite.
+* Edit: Palmer's sprite.
+* Edit: Brighter purple for sprites.
 * Fix: Static Pokémon respawn if they're caught.
 * Fix: Lyra's catching tutorial breaks the map music.
 * Fix: Text overflow in Sandstorm TM house.